Microquake-ai/RFC-micro-seismic-data-exchange-format/main.md

 -   **Catalyze Technological Advancements**: With a universally endorsed standard, the mining sector is primed to adopt and assimilate breakthroughs in microseismic monitoring and analysis, ensuring continued advancement in safety and operational efficiency.

 -  **Prescribe Usage**: The propose format is comprehensive and flexible.
-To ensure consistency, the format must
+To ensure consistency, portability and compatibility, the format must be used in a consistent fashion across multiple application.

 ### Data Format Specification for &mu;Seismic Data Exchange (MDE v1.0)